SkymouseStudios/skymse-jekyll/_posts/2019-04-03-stop-with-all-the-branding.md

 - Business
 - Branding
 description: We all admire the Apples, the Amazons and other "big dogs" of branding.
   Can *your* business become a brand people love?
-Some marketing agencies might say it starts with a logo or some colors.
+Marketing agencies might say it starts with a logo or color.
 We think otherwise.

 ---
 ### I come from a family of athletes.